yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 Several output files are generated:

-- short summary : statistical summary of the quality of genomic assembly or annotation, including total number of genes evaluated, percentage of complete genes, percentage of partial genes, etc.
+- short summary: statistical summary of the quality of genomic assembly or annotation, including total number of genes evaluated, percentage of complete genes, percentage of partial genes, etc.
-- full table : list of universal orthologs found in the assembled or annotated genome, with information on their completeness, location in the genome, quality score, etc.
+- full table: list of universal orthologs found in the assembled or annotated genome, with information on their completeness, location in the genome, quality score, etc.
-- missing buscos : list of orthologs not found in the genome, which may indicate gaps in assembly or annotation.
+- missing buscos: list of orthologs not found in the genome, which may indicate gaps in assembly or annotation.
-- summary image : graphics and visualizations to visually represent the results of the evaluation, such as bar charts showing the proportion of complete, partial and missing genes.
+- summary image: graphics and visualizations to visually represent the results of the evaluation, such as bar charts showing the proportion of complete, partial and missing genes.
-- GFF : contain information on gene locations, exons, introns, etc.
+- GFF: contain information on gene locations, exons, introns, etc.

 This gives information about the completeness of the Braker3 annotation.
 A good idea is to compare this first result with the one you get on the initial genome sequence,and see if the annotation tool found all the genes that BUSCO finds in the raw genome sequence.